d-herz/Locals-Barber-Shop/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
 A responsive, static, multipage website created with an established barber shop in mind.
 Featuring a dynamic landing page, a 'Services and Hours' page, a 'Gallery' page, and custom imagery throughout.
-Future updates planned to include an interactive appointment scheduling and a 'bio' page for employees and staff.
+Future update plans include an interactive appointment scheduling and a 'bio' page for employees and staff.
 </p>

 <h3 align="left">Quick facts about this project:</h3>